rieckpil/progmot/content/post/writing-a-book-remotely.md

 {{< tweet user="TomHombergs" id="1278635778722000902" >}}

-We next met with the intention of sharing experience as tech bloggers.
+We next met with the intention of sharing our experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers that would be interested in taking a closer look at AWS and Spring Boot and may want to write about it.

-Björn and me who were participating in this meeting raised our hands.
+Björn and I, participating in this meeting, raised our hands.
 We've never met each other before.
-And partially knew each other from reading our blogs.
+We partially knew each other from reading our blogs and Tweets.

 We organized a separate meeting to discuss more details and to get to know each other.

 ## Our Goals For This Project ⭐️

-Before we started to work on this project we met several times to get to know each other and align our goals and expectations.
+Before we started to work on this project, we met several times to get to know each other and align our goals and expectations.
 While all three of us were working full-time for clients/an employer, we set the common understanding that this would be a fun side project.

-We all have had some experience with AWS and Java in the past but wanted to learn more about this cloud provider in depth.
-When developing features for clients or customers we usually never had the time to explore the variety of AWS services available.
+We all have had some experience with AWS but wanted to learn more about this cloud provider in depth.
+When developing features for clients or customers, we usually never had the time to explore the variety of AWS services available.

-One major goal of this remote writing project was to get better at developing Java applications on AWS.
+One primary goal of this remote writing project was to get better at developing Java applications on AWS.
 As Spring Boot was our default technology stack back then, the choice came naturally to write about this niche.

-While there are many books on AWS in general, and Spring Boot, none of them talked about the full cycle for bringing a Spring Boot application to production on AWS.
+While there are many books on AWS in general, none talks about the full cycle of bringing a Java Spring Boot application to production on AWS.

 Showcasing shiny features and machine learning capabilities of AWS is great, but teams also struggle to design an automated CI/CD pipeline to push their changes automatically on AWS.

-Personal goals:

-1. Learn about AWS
-2. Improve writing skills and tick off 'writing a book' from our bucket list
-3. Create awareness for ourselves to attract potential clients

-This included the current experience with AWS and what our plans with this project would be.

 Furthermore, the development journey doesn't stop when merging the code changes and moving a Jira ticket to the done column.
 Now, the fun part begins as our code runs in production.